General Guidelines for Authors

 We encourage contributors to take a comparative approach in their scholarship.
 We define ‘comparative’ broadly to include papers that explore a legal issue in different jurisdictions or legal systems, or within different empirical and theoretical treatments of a topic.
 We also encourage critical discussion of comparative methodology itself.

 We consider pieces of exceptional quality that are not comparative, and are receptive to a range of methods and approaches — theoretical, socio-legal, and empirical.
 However, we strongly encourage authors to incorporate a comparative aspect in their submissions.

 The CJCCL does not consider manuscripts that are simultaneously under consideration for publication elsewhere.

 Articles should be between 8000 and 15000 words in length.

 Case Comments should be between 3000 and 6000 words in length.

 How to Submit an Article

-The thematic focus for our 2018 volume is “Data Protection and Privacy”.
+The thematic focus for our 2019 volume is “Issues in Animal Law”.
 We have deliberately framed our theme broadly to encourage diverse and novel contributions.

 Please include a cover letter with your submission, containing the author’s name, affiliation, the paper title, an abstract of no more than 300 words — and confirmation of exclusivity.